coleifer/peewee/docs/peewee/playhouse.rst

         :param filename: Filename to write output to.
         :param file_obj: File-like object to write output to.
         :param kwargs: Arbitrary parameters for export-specific functionality.

+    .. py:method:: thaw(table[, format='csv'[, filename=None[, file_obj=None[, strict=False[, **kwargs]]]]])

+        :param str table: The name of the table to load data into.
+        :param format: Input format.
+By default, *csv* and *json* are supported.
+        :param filename: Filename to read data from.
+        :param file_obj: File-like object to read data from.
+        :param bool strict: Whether to store values for columns that do not already exist on the table.
+        :param kwargs: Arbitrary parameters for import-specific functionality.

     .. py:method:: connect()